glensven/Cryptocurrency_Price_Correlations/README.md

 1. Don’t take on too much.
 Priority is to get something that works.
 2. Jason has a subscription to glassnode

+**Day 4:**
+Work on Correlations and Graphs

+1. Price/Volume – Alex
+2. Addresses/Mining - Glen
+3. Supply/Transactions – Erik

+I’ll be testing Sharpe Ratio to see if it is a useful indicator overall